mahammadshama/Salary-Prediction-for-Data-Science-Jobs-in-India/README.md

 #### 2.Salary Prediction for Missing Values:

 Many job postings did not disclose salary, making salary prediction a major challenge.

+###### 📌 Handling Missing Salaries

-Manually scraped salary estimates from AmbitionBox for key roles.
+**Manual Data Collection**: Scraped salary details from AmbitionBox for accuracy.

+**Interpolation for Missing Salaries:**

+Used known salary ranges for each role and company.

-Used interpolation to estimate missing salaries based on experience.
+Applied linear interpolation to estimate salaries for experience gaps.

+Example: If a Data Science Manager (7-16 years) has a salary range of ₹24-55 LPA, estimated missing values for other experience levels like (5-10 years, 3-7 years, etc.).

+Final Data: Ensured a complete salary dataset with real + estimated values.

 Applied city multipliers to adjust salaries based on location.